cogsci-abstractions-workshop/cogsci-abstractions-workshop.github.io/_pages/attend.md

 </div>

 <div>
-<p>Before CogSci 2023, we will be hosting <strong>four virtual seminars</strong> on abstraction with a special focus on Causality, Language, Memory, and Perception and Action.
-These talks will be streamed online and for free, allowing attendees to fully experience this component of the workshop from anywhere in the world.
-These talks will also be recorded and available online for asynchronous viewing.
-See Schedule for more details.</p>
+<p>Before CogSci 2023, we will be hosting <strong>four virtual seminars</strong> on abstraction with a special focus on Causality, Perception/Action, Language and Memory.
+These talks will be streamed online via Zoom for free, allowing attendees to fully experience this component of the workshop from anywhere in the world.
+These talks will also be recorded and available online for asynchronous viewing afterwards.
+See the <a href="../schedule/">Schedule</a> for more details and registration links.</p>
 </div>

 <br>